-A global leader in payment systems software, Florida-based ACI Worldwide, Inc. powers electronic payments and banking for over 5,100 organizations around the world, including 18 of the world’s 20 largest banks and more than 300 of the world’s largest retailers.
+A global leader in payment systems software, Florida-based ACI Worldwide, Inc. powers electronic payments and banking for over 5,100 organizations worldwide, including 18 of the world’s 20 largest banks and more than 300 of the world’s largest retailers.

-ACI’s solutions are used globally by banks, merchants, intermediaries, and corporates, and offer a wide range of transaction-generating endpoints, including ATMs, merchant point of sale (POS) terminals, bank branches, mobile phones, tablets, and eCommerce sites.
-The “Universal Payments” company, ACI is unique in its ability to offer software for every aspect of a payment flow.
-From online payments to wholesale banking to fraud detection to queries and settlements, ACI offers integrated solutions using the wide variety of data services it’s created over its 40-year history.
+ACI’s solutions are used globally by banks, merchants, intermediaries, and corporations.
+ACI offers a wide range of transaction-generating endpoints, including ATMs, merchant point of sale (POS) terminals, bank branches, mobile phones, tablets, and eCommerce sites.
+The “Universal Payments” company, ACI, uniquely offers software for every aspect of a payment flow.
+From online payments to wholesale banking to fraud detection to queries and settlements, ACI offers integrated solutions using the wide variety of data services it has created over its 40-year history.

 ACI handles fraud prevention for payment organizations worldwide via its payments risk management platform.
-ACI knows that whenever a transaction is occurring—whether it’s a consumer transaction, a business transaction, or an internal bank transaction—it’s susceptible to fraud.
-Hence, any time finances are being moved from point A to point B, ACI recommends the transaction go through some kind of fraud detection layer.
-ACI’s powerful fraud detection solution acts as this key layer and can be deployed on-premises or in the cloud.
+ACI knows that whenever a transaction occurs—whether it’s a consumer transaction, a business transaction, or an internal bank transaction—it’s susceptible to fraud.
+Hence, any time finances are moved from point A to point B, ACI recommends the transaction go through a fraud detection layer.
+ACI’s powerful fraud detection solution acts as this layer and can be deployed on-premises or in the cloud.

-With the amount of eCommerce transactions increasing rapidly—in general, but in particular during the holiday shopping season—the number of transaction-related fraud attempts has also surged.
+With the number of eCommerce transactions rapidly increasing even more so during the holiday season.
 In recent years, while eCommerce transactions have grown by 19%, the fraud attempts on those transactions increased by 22%.
 A few years ago, one of every 109 transactions was a fraud attempt, compared to one out of every 85 today.
-Due to this alarming increase in both transactions and fraud attempts, ACI sought a powerful, flexible database that could manage massive amounts of transactional data in real time and mine it for mission-critical payments insights.
-The desired database needed to be horizontally scalable to be able to handle the massive transaction volatility that comes with seasonal surges like tax season and holiday shopping.
+Due to this alarming increase in transactions and fraud attempts, ACI sought a powerful, flexible database that could manage massive amounts of transactional data in real-time and mine it for mission-critical payments insights.
+The desired database needed to be horizontally scalable to handle the transaction volatility from seasonal surges like tax season and holiday shopping.

 ACI’s software is so ubiquitous it’s safe to say that nearly every electronic payment, credit card, or debit card swipe involves its systems in some way.
-This is a huge responsibility; but it’s also a big opportunity to use this incredible wealth of data to make every transaction, no matter where or how it’s done, a safe and fast transaction that also adds to ACI’s powerful payments intelligence capabilities.
+Although this persists as a huge responsibility, it also serves as an opportunity to use this incredible wealth of data to make every transaction, no matter where or how completed, a safe and fast transaction that adds to ACI’s powerful payments intelligence capabilities.

-For ACI, which was also evolving the way it integrates machine learning and predictive analytics into its fraud protection solution, finding the right database required a lot of research and analysis.
+For ACI, finding a well-suited database required a lot of research and analysis.

-One of the key aspects of ACI’s solution is its multi-cloud flexibility, which required a database that could not only support hybrid and/or multi-cloud environments, but was also easily scalable and capable of managing modern applications that were contextual, distributed, always on, and “right now.”
-A key point, and perhaps most importantly: any database utilized by ACI needed to be futureproof in the sense that it would allow ACI to quickly apply what it’s learning from its massive data intake to create new and innovative products and proofs of concept around transaction processing.
+ACI desperately needed a solution that allowed multi-cloud flexibility while simultaneously being easily scalable and capable of managing modern applications that were contextual, distributed, always-on, and “right now.”
+Any database utilized by ACI needed to be future proofed by how it allows ACI to quickly apply what it’s learning from its massive data intake to create new and innovative products and proofs of concept around transaction processing.

-DSE also works in conjunction with ACI’s batch analytics engine and provides the ability to expand the use of its data management system for other valuable use cases, such as loyalty and rewards, while providing for rapid innovation and shorter feature time to market.
+DSE works in conjunction with ACI’s batch analytics engine and expands the use of its data management system for other valuable use cases, such as loyalty and rewards.
+The utilization of DSE allows for rapid innovation and shorter feature time to market.
 “Implementing the solution on DSE has been one of the easier technology adoptions for us; things worked the way they should,” Chenis said.

 Combining big data with real-time decision-making, ACI has used DSE to empower its fraud analysts with the potent combo of granular data and “the big picture” of what’s going on.
-This, in turn, allows them to innovate at a much faster pace than before and to turn small innovations into proofs of concept that sometimes become major product breakthroughs.
+In turn, this allows ACI to innovate at a much faster pace than before and to turn small innovations into proofs of concept that sometimes become major product breakthroughs.

-The new, DataStax-backed solution is saving customers millions of dollars and has improved both the fraud detection rate and the false positive rate.
+The DataStax-backed solution saves customers millions while improving the fraud detection rate and the false-positive rate.
 And that’s just the beginning.
-“The fraud risk use case is really just a starting point for these innovations,” Chenis said.
+“The fraud risk use case is just a starting point for these innovations,” Chenis said.
 “But, ACI is already looking at other opportunities to use this platform because the data is extremely rich.
 It has information across a wide variety of services, a wide variety of demographics, a wide variety of customers using all kinds of different onramps and off-ramps.
 It gets collected together in one common repository and that information is very powerful for meta use cases.”